 Saving a notebook

-When you save a notebook, the current copy (in the Jupyter kernel) is first saved to the notebook file on your boot disk:
+If you open a notebook in "Edit" mode, Terra will autosave every five seconds.
+When you (or Terra) save a notebook, the current copy (in the Jupyter kernel) is first saved to the notebook file on your boot disk:

 Editing a notebook

 When you edit a notebook, the changes are initially only reflected in the Jupyter kernel process.
-Changes are not saved to disk or copied to Cloud Storage until you explicitly save them or until the Jupyter autosave process kicks in.
+Changes are not saved to disk or copied to Cloud Storage unless you are in "Edit" mode and you explicitly save them or the Jupyter autosave process kicks in.
 For Jupyter on Terra, the autosave frequency is every 5 seconds.

 While there are unsaved changes, Jupyter displays a notification: